angusleigh/hog_haar_person_detection/README.md

 * $ catkin_make
 * $ roslaunch hog_haar_person_detection_ros hog_haar_person_detection_ros.launch

-You will probably also have to edit the "image_topic" parameter in the launch file depending on your setup.
+You will probably also have to edit the "image_topic" parameter in the launch file to reflect the image topic you wish to detect people on.